svn2github/ModernUIChart/README.md

 This project is taken from
 https://github.com/svn2github/ModernUIChart

 I have decided to port this project to UWP because the author did a great job building Charts and lack of controls about charts  for Universal Windows Applications.

+This project provides a small library to display charts in **Modern UI Style** for UWP Apps

 **This version supports:**